vatpac-technology/sops/docs/terminal/sydney.md

 - Aircraft using a runway not on the ATIS

 #### Auto Release
 Auto Release is used for virtually all fixed-wing departures at Sydney.
-Unlike some other aerodromes, aircraft cleared via the **SY (RADAR) SID** do not need to be 'Next' coordinated, provided they are assigned the standard assignable level and a standard assignable heading from the table below.
+Unlike some other aerodromes, aircraft cleared via the **SY (RADAR) SID** or **ANKUB SID** do not need to be 'Next' coordinated, provided they are assigned the standard assignable level and a standard assignable heading from the table below.

 | Runway     | Jet         | Non-Jet                                        |
 | ---------- | :---------: | :--------------------------------------------: |